Norfolk State University: Marching band

-The band's primary repertoire includes the following:

-NSU Alma Mater, NSU Fight Song, Behold, Be Scared, Talking Out The Side Of Your Neck By Cameo, ESPN Theme, and the NSU Spirit Song.
+The Spartan “Legion” performed at the 2023 Tournament of Roses Parade in Pasadena, CA.

 National fraternities and sororities

 All nine of the National Pan-Hellenic Council organizations currently have chapters at Norfolk State University.
-These organizations are:

-The Council of Independent Organizations includes:
+Additional other academic, honor, band, religious, and service fraternities and sororities are present on campus as well.

 Student media

 Newspaper

 The Spartan Echo is the official student-produced newspaper of Norfolk State University.
 The paper is available in print (available twice a month) and on the web (updated daily).

-WNSB (College Radio Station)
+WNSB radio

 Norfolk State operates WNSB (FM) radio, which broadcasts in stereo 24 hours a day from the campus and covers all of the Hampton Roads, Virginia, area, reaching the Eastern Shore of Virginia, northeast North Carolina and the Richmond, Virginia, suburbs.
 Established on February 22, 1980 and known as "Hot 91.1", WNSB's programming is also broadcast via the internet.

 Notable faculty and staff

 This list of notable faculty and staff contains current and former faculty, staff and presidents of the Norfolk State University.